 - We are managing and restoring coastal and aquatic environments, such as sandy beaches.

 The Helmi programme is a key tool for halting biodiversity loss in Finland.
 The programme's actions will provide help to hundreds of endangered species and most of the endangered habitats in our country.
 The Helmi programme is based on voluntary action by landowners.

 The Finnish Parliament has allocated an additional appropriation of 100 million euros for nature conservation in 2020, of which 42 million euros will be used for the Helmi programme.

-The actions to be taken in 2020 include action plans, surveys and inventories, as well as conservation, restoration and rehabilitation of habitats.
-The first mire habitat that has already been conserved is Haukisuo in Juuka, North Karelia.
-The management and restoration measures to be taken by the Parks and Wildlife of Metsähallitus and Centres for Economic Development, Transport and the Environment will first be started in conservation areas.
+The actions to be taken in 2020 include action plans, surveys and inventories, as well as conservation, restoration and management of habitats.
+The management and restoration measures by the Parks and Wildlife of Metsähallitus and Centres for Economic Development, Transport and the Environment have first been started on conservation areas.

 In addition, long-term objectives for the Helmi programme will be prepared.
 The Ministry of the Environment has appointed a broad-based steering group and a working group to prepare the objectives and content of the programme until 2030.
 The groups should complete their work by the end of March 2021.
 Based on the outcome of this work, the Ministry of the Environment will draw up a decision on the Helmi programme to be submitted to the Government for approval during spring 2021.

 The protection and restoration of mires strengthens the biodiversity of mire areas, helps to curb climate change and improves the status of our waters.